simpleledger/simpleledger.github.io/docs/guides/slp-software-setup.md

 **And the funding cashaddr format address:**
 `bitcoincash:qp8x5ppmu4d0h2g2mgu405jkp5r4x87h7yya64tfd6`

-Now to obtain the **recieving SLP address** we can use multiple different methods, like calling the Electron Cash CLI described in the previous section, or using any other resource that performs the conversion, like for example the [bitcoin.com explorer](https://explorer.bitcoin.com/bch) which given a cashaddr format will display the corresponding simpleledger address.
+Now to obtain the **receiving SLP address** we can use multiple different methods, like calling the Electron Cash CLI described in the previous section, or using any other resource that performs the conversion, like for example the [simpleledger.info explorer](https://simpleledger.info/) or the [bitcoin.com explorer](https://explorer.bitcoin.com/bch) which given a cashaddr format will display the corresponding simpleledger address for SLP.
 In this case:

-**Recieving SLP address**
+**Receiving SLP address**
 `simpleledger:qp8x5ppmu4d0h2g2mgu405jkp5r4x87h7ygx3w7fny`

-> **TESTNET**
+>**TESTNET**
-> For the testnet version, just add the following as the second line in the `bitcoreAddr.js` file
+>For the testnet version, just add the following as the second line in the `bitcoreAddr.js` file
-> ```javascript
+>```javascript
-> bitcore.Networks.defaultNetwork = bitcore.Networks.testnet;
+>bitcore.Networks.defaultNetwork = bitcore.Networks.testnet;
-> ````
+>````

 ## Scripts